mabdelatty1987/vmm-v3-script/Lab/cn2/lab_exercise/lab4/README.md

         set routing-options autonomous-system loops 4
         commit

-7. The following steps is required, since I haven't been able to figure out why cSRX is not using the the routing information provided by cRDP.
+7. The following steps is required because cSRX is not able to pickup routing update on the linux kernel.
 8. Open cli session into container **crpd1** on pod **vnf1**, and add the following static route configuration

         kubectl -n lab4 exec -it vnf1 -c crsx1 -- cli